-In addition, the VPAA is charged with supervisory control of the following support positions: Assistant Vice President for Academic Affairs; Assistant Vice President for Academic Affairs - Undergraduate Studies; academic department chairs; Dean of Graduate Studies; Associate Dean of Academic Records/Registrar; and outreach center coordinators with the management and control of that academic department's programs, courses, planning, and resources.
+The department chair is directly responsible to the Academic Dean of the School (if applicable) and the VPAA; the process for selecting a department chair is described in Section 4.10.3.
+The department chair is the designated collegial leader charged with the management and control of that academic department's programs, courses, planning, and resources.
 The chair makes recommendations to the VPAA in matters of budgets, personnel, and other resources.
 Class scheduling and planning are among the activities of the department which are coordinated through regularly scheduled meetings of departmental faculty.
-The department chair is charged with leadership in five areas: (1) instructional program management, (2) personnel management, (3) financial and facilities administration management, (4) department and program development, and (5) academic leadership.
+The department chair is charged with leadership in five areas: (l) instructional program management, (2) personnel management, (3) financial and facilities administration management, (4) department and program development, and (5) academic leadership.
 The department chair exercises leadership in planning, excellence in teaching and scholarly development and is the advocate for his/her department.